 As an outdoor classroom, this place teaches local students about native plants, local wildlife, and the importance of protected habitats.
 The variety of life, or biodiversity, within a particular ecosystem is essential for the support of all life on Earth.
 Since the Duwamish Hill Preserve sits at an elevated position, it offers a prime vantage point over the city.
 The one which gave ancestral tribe members the ability to watch for incoming groups.

 Between private partnerships, the local community, and the City of Tukwila government, this historical hill, which is named after a glacial remnant, will continue to preserve many local species and fauna that are rarely seen outside the Duwamish River banks.
-This river flows along the lower 12-mile portion of Washington state’s Green River.
-Known as the Duwamish Waterway, it is Seattle’s only river and provide a prime environment for schools of salmon and recreational fishing.
+This river flows along the lower 12-mile portion of Washington State’s Green River.
+Known as the Duwamish Waterway, it is Seattle’s only river and provides a prime environment for schools of salmon and recreational fishing.

 Visit our page on Cecil Moses Memorial Park.